hariesef/moonbiq/README.md

 Since all of above handling was supported by Embulk, hence moonbiq also implemented them.

 **Special notes:**
+- Somehow Embulk has capability to translate/ rename the mongo primary key _id to "id" without underscore.
+This feature is retained in moonbiq, but does not have option toggle (always enabled).
+It is possible to add option to enable the rename or not, for future release.
 - Moonbiq uses filename convention to determine the table/ collection name.
 Say, if table file configuration is `./config/table/video_catalog.sources.json`  then it will take **video_catalog.sources** as table name.
 However in BQ this will be normalized to **video_catalog_sources** since BQ does not accept special character except underscore.

 ### Preparing Output Plugin Configuration